Entanglement Classification via Single Entanglement Measure: Normal system of roots

+In the previous section we showed that in principle any SLIP measure of degree $h\geq 3$ can be used to verify SLOCC-equivalence.
+In this section, we consider the special case when such a measure has degree $h=4$.

-\textit{State classification}--Any three distinct points on the sphere can be transformed onto any other three distinct points via a unique Möbius transformation.
+Firstly, recall that any three distinct points on the sphere can be transformed onto any other three distinct points via a unique Möbius transformation, see \cref{11november}.
 While this is not the case for four points, it is possible to take any four complex points $z_1,z_2,z_3, z_4$ and associate a so-called \textit{cross-ratio}

 which is preserved under Möbius transformations \cite{CrossRatioNqubits,bengtsson_zyczkowski_2006}.
 Systems of four distinct points are related via Möbius transformations if their cross-ratios are related in the same way.
 The cross-ratio is not invariant under permutations of points, however, and depending on the ordering taken for the four points, it takes six values: $\lambda, \frac{1}{\lambda}, 1-\lambda ,\frac{1}{1-\lambda},\frac{\lambda-1}{\lambda},\frac{\lambda}{\lambda-1}$ \cite{CrossRatioNqubits}.
 A particular interesting set of four points is one of the form $z,1/z, -z,-1/z $, which we call a \textit{normal system}.
 Any set of four points may be mapped into a normal system, for which $z,1/z, -z,-1/z $ will be the solutions of the fourth degree equation $\lambda=4z^2/(1+z^2)^2$, where $\lambda$ is the corresponding cross-ratio from Eq.~(\ref{CRR}).
-Such a map is unique up to symmetries of the cube, i.e the group of $24$ rotations generated by $\pi/2$ rotations along the $X,Y,Z$ axis, denoted by $\mathcal{G}_{24}$.
+Such a map is unique up to symmetries of the cube, i.e the group of $24$ rotations generated by $\pi/2$ rotations along the $X,Y,Z$ axis, denoted by $\mathcal{G}_{24}$. \cref{NorFor} contains the exact description of the group $\mathcal{G}_{24}$.
+In \cref{secNorForm} we formally show the following mathematical result.